-After the reset state is released, MSTPCRA and MSTPCRB are initialized to H'0FFF and H'FFFF, respectively, and all modules except the DTC and DMAC enter module stop mode.
+After the reset state is released, MSTPCRA and MSTPCRB are initialized to H'0FFF and H'FFFF, respectively, and all modules except the DTC enter module stop state.

 Consequently, on-chip peripheral module registers cannot be read or written to.
-Register reading and writing is enabled when module stop mode is canceled.
+Register reading and writing is enabled when module stop state is canceled.